Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

 Interface methods and Core methods
 ----------------------------------

-Classes (except :class:`Opti` classes) contains two types of methods:
+Classes (except :class:`Opti` classes) contain two types of methods:

-   - **Interface methods** which are the methods that can be called from an instanciated object of the class.
-They perform checks concerning the size conformity of the inputs given to the method and call the corresponding core method.
-Morever, they manage the memoize mechanism.
-Their implementation is done at the level of the abstract classes.
-Hence, for an implementation of a new class, developpers do not have to deal with the memoize system as well as the checking of inputs sizes.
+   - **Interface methods** which are methods that can be called from an instanciated object of the class.
+They check the size conformity of the inputs and call the corresponding core method.
+Morever, they manage the memoize mechanism (see below).
+Their implementation is done at the level of abstract classes.
+Hence, to implement a new class, developpers do not have to deal with the memoize system as well as the checking of inputs sizes.
-   - **Core methods** These are the methods that contains implementation.
+   - **Core methods**  are  methods that contain implementation.
 Developpers only need to implement these methods.

 Hence, methods always go by pairs (Interface + Core).
 They have the same name which is followed by an "_" symbol for core ones.
 For instance